midl-dev/midl-website.github.io/_services/tezos-endpoints.md

 We run nodes with the most recent version of Octez (Tezos OCaml node) in rolling mode as well as archive nodes.

+We run the most recent version of [TzKT API](https://api.tzkt.io/).

-**How is the RPC endpoint secured?**
+**How are the endpoints secured?**

-You may secure your Tezos RPC endpoint by restricting it by Origin, so that it only works on your web app.
+You may secure your Tezos Endpoint by restricting it by Origin, so that it only works on your web app.
+This is only available with the Growth or Enterprise plans.

 **What is a Compute Unit?**

 Most RPC requests cost one compute unit.
 However, Archive Requests cost two compute units.
-For more information, [read the pricing documentation](https://docs.midl.dev/tezos-rpc-pricing).
+Indexer requests cost 10 compute units each.
+For more information, [read the pricing documentation](https://docs.midl.dev/tezos-endpoints-pricing).

 **How can I pay for the service?**